 '''

-git commit -m 'Here you provide a brief description of your changes'
+git commit

 '''

+Git will then open your default console text editor to write a commit message - this is a short (typically 1-3 sentence) description of the changes you've made.
 Please make your commit message informative but concise - these messages become part of the 'official' history of the project.